On a class of constrained Bayesian filters and their numerical implementation in high-dimensional state-space Markov models: Conclusions

 \section{Conclusions}

 We have investigated a class of constrained Bayesian filters for state space models where the source and target of the Markov transition kernels are compact subsets of the state space constructed from the observed data.
 In this setup, we have analyzed the stability and approximation errors of Bayesian filters.
 To be specific, we have proved that, under mild assumptions on the original (unconstrained) state-space model, the constrained filter is exponentially stable.
 Stability is an important feature because it enables the design of numerical filters which do not accumulate error over time.
 We have also studied the approximation errors of constrained filters and obtained error rates that depend on a parameter of the constraint.
 Our analysis also provides guidelines on the selection of the sequence of compact sets that form the constraint, namely, that they should be selected as superlevel sets of the likelihood functions in the state space model.
-The results of the approximation error analysis can also be leveraged to prove that particle filters run on the constrained state space model can be used to approximate the optimal (unconstrained) Bayesian filter under some regularity assumptions.
-Moreover, the selection of the compacts sets in the constraint as superlevel sets of the likelihood functions provides means to mitigate weight degeneracy in the particle filter.

 In the second half of the paper we have turned our attention to the practical implementation of the proposed constrained filters in problems where data are collected over a discrete time grid but the signal of interest is a continuous-time stochastic It\^o process characterised by a SDE.
 We have proposed a relatively simple approximation of the resulting constrained Markov kernels using barrier functions to modify the drift of the original SDE.
-As a result, we obtain a class of modified SDEs that can be easily simulated.
+As a result, we have obtained a class of modified SDEs that can be easily simulated and built into sampling-based numerical filters, including particle filters and ensemble Kalman filters.
 Based on this approach, we have shown some numerical results that illustrate the stability and accuracy of the proposed constrained filters when tracking a (possibly high dimensional) stochastic Lorenz 96 system with partial and noisy observations.